Karniej/selfmadedeveloper/src/pages/blog/2018-07/2018-07-16-programming-learn-it-by-yourself-part-1.md

 >*Part I of a few-part series explaining how to learn coding by yourself*

-# How to start learning programming?
+# How to start learning programming

 I receive that question on my [Instagram](https://www.instagram.com/selfmadedeveloper/) almost everyday.
 I've been sending people to read **my story** of [how I became a developer](https://selfmadedeveloper.com/how-i-became-selfmade-developer/), because I thought that my example is a quite good one to follow, but there are a few **more things** to consider than in my first post on this blog.
 That's why I decided to write **more-like-guide article**.